Private fisheries are bound by the following requirements:

 - all necessary planning, environmental, and water requirements also apply.

-All licence applications will therefore be considered on their merit and in consultation with a number of government authorities.
+Licence applications are considered on their merit and in consultation with a number of government authorities.

-Application procedures have been formulated to include the requirements of these authorities in determining the level of assessment required in the first instance.
+Application procedures include the requirements of these authorities in determining the level of assessment required.

 In preparing an application, it is important that you consult with the relevant authorities: